Gearank – Music Gear Information for Live Performance or Studio

 The Shure SM48 shares a lot of DNA with its more expensive sibling, the SM58.

-They have the same form factor, build quality, and basic sound signature.
+They have the same form factor, build quality, and essential sound signature.

-Where the differences lie, however, are in the frequency range.
-The SM48 has a narrower bandwidth with the high frequencies extending to 14kHz vs the SM58 at 15kHz.
-The low-frequency range has the SM48 roll off the low end earlier at 55kHz vs 50kHz for the SM58.
+The differences lie in the frequency range, however.
+The SM48 has a narrower bandwidth, with the high frequencies extending to 14kHz vs. the SM58's 15kHz.
+In the low-frequency range, the SM48 rolls off the low end earlier, at 55kHz vs. 50kHz for the SM58.

-Because of the subtly narrower bandwidth, the SM48 is somehow better with plosives, pops, and proximity effects than the SM58.
-This makes it very suitable for live use.
-And since the two share very similar frequency responses, live venues, rehearsal spaces, and recording studios can easily afford two SM48 mics for the price of one SM58.
-The earlier high-frequency roll-off also aids in resisting high-pitch feedback for live situations, notably more so than its more expensive sibling.
+Thanks to its subtly narrower bandwidth, the SM48 excels in handling plosives, pops, and proximity effects, making it a top choice for live use.
+Moreover, with its similar frequency response to the SM58, you can equip your live venues, rehearsal spaces, and recording studios with two SM48 mics for the price of one SM58.
+This not only saves you money but also enhances your sound setup.
+The earlier high-frequency roll-off also aids in resisting high-pitch feedback for live situations, a feature that the more expensive SM58 doesn't offer.

-Despite the low-frequency roll-off, The SM48 still has the same problem with handling noise as the SM58.
+Despite the low-frequency roll-off, The SM48 still has the same problem handling noise as the SM58.
 Being an old design without internal shock mounts on the capsule, these mics are also prone to handling noise.
-The earlier roll-off of highs and lows takes away the "air" and "depth" of acoustic guitars and other instruments that need those very high and very low frequencies.
+The earlier roll-off of highs and lows takes away the "air" and "depth" of acoustic guitars and other instruments that need high and low frequencies.

-The SM48 is a great budget alternative to the SM58 from the same company.
+The SM48 is a great budget alternative to the SM58.
 They share the same ruggedness and overall sound signature with subtle differences in overall range.

 Specifications